spiral/docs/docs/en/grpc/interceptors.md

 If you want to use client interceptors, you will need to modify a client class from [client SDK](./client.md) section.

 > **See more**
-> Read more about interceptors in [Domain Cores](../cookbook/domain-core.md) section.
+> Read more about interceptors in еру [Framework — Interceptors](../framework/interceptors.md) section.

 ```php app/src/Application/Bootloader/AppBootloader.php
 namespace App\Application\Bootloader;